caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 Note that when used our new method appears to have no parameters.
 Instead, the reference it appears to be called on is passed in as the first parameter to the method.
 If the extension method has more than one parameter, then all but the first are passed normally, with the first positional parameter in the call being the second positional parameter in the method signature and so on.

 There is one major difference in behaviour between instance methods and extension methods, with respect to the caller.
 If you call an instance method on a null reference, the VES will immediately throw a `NullReferenceException`.
 However, because extension methods are really just a form of syntactic sugar that get substituted by a normal static method call in the CIL bytecode, calling an extension method on a null reference will not automatically throw an exception; you will just get a call to the method with `null` passed as the first parameter.
-In many cases&mdash;including our example above&mdash;this may well throw a `NullReferenceException` in any case, but it may not.
+In many cases this will throw a `NullReferenceException` in the code, but it may not.
 It can be worthwhile specifically checking for a null first parameter and throwing an exception manually at the start of an extension method, so that from the caller's point of view the behaviour will be straightforward and almost the same as an instance method, save for the exception being thrown from within the method rather than from its calling frame.
 However, if all warnings are enabled, the compiler will give you a warning if you manually throw `NullReferenceException` at any point.
 Throwing exceptions is discussed below.
 In C# 9 and above you can avoid any issue by using a nullable context and declaring the `this` parameter non-nullable.

 #### Const fields and readonly fields

 The `const` and `readonly` modifiers are both used to declare read-only fields.
 However, there are significant differences between them.

 A `const` field is an implicitly-static compile time constant.
 It has to be initialised with an expression that the compiler can compute at compile time.
-This puts a number of limitations on `const` fields.
-They effectively have to be either value types or strings.
-The value types must be "unmanaged value types"&mdash;value types that contain no references&mdash;and their initialisers must either be literal values or expressions the compiler knows how to fold into a literal value.
+This puts a number of limitations on `const` fields: they effectively have to be either value types or strings.
+The value types must be "unmanaged value types"&mdash;value types that contain no references aside from references to strings&mdash;and their initialisers must either be literal values or expressions the compiler knows how to fold into a literal value.

 Like method default values for parameters, const values are baked in to the CIL bytecode at the point of use when that code is compiled.
 This means that one aspect of their behaviour is similar: if you change the source code value of a `const` field, both the code defining it and all the code using it has to be recompiled to pick up the new value.
 In general, it is considered rather bad form to change the value of a `public const` field once it has been published.

 You can use `readonly` fields a little more flexibly.  `readonly` can be used for both static and instance fields, and makes the field behave like a property with an `init` method.
 Static fields must be initialised; instance fields must either be initialised or must be set in a constructor.
 The value of a `readonly` field cannot be changed, once it has been set, but as it's set at runtime not compile time it can be any computable value or reference.

 There are situations in which accessing a `readonly` field leads to a slight performance penalty, due to small amounts of boilerplate code that the compiler has to add in some situations to ensure that the field is not modified.
 However, equally, declaring a field as `readonly` can lead to slight optimisations being applicable in some circumstances.
 In general, Visual Studio will hint you to mark a field as `readonly` whenever it can be.
-A good example of a candidate situation for `readonly` use is when dependencies are injected as constructor parameters, as these then liekly should not change over the life of the object.
+A good example of a candidate situation for `readonly` use is when dependencies are injected as constructor parameters, as these then probably should not change over the life of the object.

-Note that although the value of a `readonly` field is fixed, that does not mean that its members' values are also fixed.
-This is particularly important to bear in mind in the case of `readonly` arrays: the `readonly` applies to the reference to the array, not to the individual values the array contains.
-The same applies to any `readonly` reference type, although you don't have to worry if that type is something immutable such as a `string`.
+Note that although the value of a `readonly` field is fixed, it only grants you *shallow immutability*.
+If it is a class or a struct, its members are not necessarily themselves immutable  This is particularly important to bear in mind in the case of `readonly` arrays: the `readonly` applies to the reference to the array, not to the individual values the array contains; it may be worth considering using an `ImmutableArray<T>` or similar class instead.
+Shallow immutability applies to any `readonly` reference type or struct, unless that type is something immutable such as a `string`.

 ### Other aspects of syntax